-India owns 59 % of the world’s market share in textiles and garments and is expected to be the leading textile producing country in the world by 2020.
-It has the potential to become the manufacturing hub due to skilled labour, low costs and natural resources available.
-But still the domestic textile industry is unable to fulfill the industry`s demand.
+India owns 59 % of the world’s market share in textiles and garments and is expected to be the leading textile-producing country in the world by 2020.
+It has the potential to become the manufacturing hub due to skilled labor, low costs and natural resources available.
+But still, the domestic textile industry is unable to fulfill the industry`s demand.
 Thus, what are the current reforms by the Indian Government in order to push its growth?

 The Indian Government encourages the development in order to tap the growth opportunity of the Technical Textile Industry in the country by implementing in fact four schemes: